avylove/python101/python101/lesson6_code_structure.rst

 * Sometimes an object (variable, function, class, etc) is not intended for general use
 * Private object names should begin with a single underscore
 * Private objects are not imported with '*'
-* Some code checkers will warn about using private objects
+* Some linters will warn about using private objects

     .. code-block:: python